 The Chamber Choir, Men's Chorus, and All-College Choir all hold their rehearsals in the Choral Rehearsal Hall.
 The space is also used for Thursday Recitals.
 Part of a major renovation, the rehearsal hall was added to the Music Hall in 1985.
 The piano in the hall is a fully-restored turn-of-the-century 9-foot Steinway concert grand.

 The top floor of the Music Hall is home to a total of 16 practice rooms with 15 pianos and 2 organs, one electric and one small tracker pipe organ.
 There is also a larger practice organ studio on the main floor, which with the Gertken organ brings the total to four organs in the building alone.
 The practice rooms are divided into A, B, and C rooms.
 The C rooms are available for anyone to use and are always unlocked.
 The B rooms are equipped with upright pianos and are reserved for music majors, while the A rooms contain grand pianos and are reserved for piano majors.
-Keys for A and B rooms may be obtained by talking to department coordinator Deb Guertin.
+Keys for A and B rooms may be obtained by talking to the department coordinator.

 Added to the building in 1985, the Gerken Organ Studio is one of the unique gems of the Music Hall.
 Organ students take lessons, practice, have studio class and perform on the beautiful 21-stop tracker instrument in the studio.
 One Thursday Recital per semester is held in the Organ Studio and is reserved for organ students.
 Students also give recitals in the Gertken Studio.